My Tokyo Guide

 While staying true to its roots as one of Tokyo's leading nightlife districts, recent years have seen Roppongi take on an additional dimension.
 Evolving as a hub of art, design, modern shopping and entertainment, you can now enjoy everything from bars, clubs, outdoor cinema events and art retrospectives to inspired international cuisine, panoramic night views and jazz clubs.

-Access Roppongi Station by taking the Tokyo Metro Hibiya Line or Toei Oedo Line.
-The Chiyoda Line stops at nearby Nogizaka Station from where central Roppongi is just a short walk.
+Access Roppongi Station by taking Tokyo Metro Hibiya Line or the Toei Oedo Line.
+Tokyo Metro Chiyoda Line stops at nearby Nogizaka Station from where central Roppongi is just a short walk.

 From Haneda Airport: Just over an hour by Limousine Bus, or 50 minutes by train.

 From Narita Airport: Around two hours 20 minutes by Limousine Bus, or just over an hour by train.